 A quartet of Iberian past winners will contest the UEFA Futsal Champions League finals in May after Barça, Benfica, holders Mallorca Palma Futsal and Sporting CP topped their elite round groups.

-The knockout finals will be held on 2/3 and 4/5 May, with the hosts and draw date to be confirmed.
 Never before have the four-team finals been made up entirely of past winners, although in the one-off eight-club event of 2021, all the teams in the semis had previously lifted the trophy.